 While on the other hand, working with PHP means creating an integral object that comprises certain properties and executes certain actions based on the user input.

-PHP’s syntax is quite similar to the syntax of C. When writing code using PHP, curly brackets, operators, additional characters and other C elements are used.
+PHP’s syntax is quite similar to the syntax of C. When writing code using PHP, curly brackets, operators, additional characters, and other C elements are used.
 An unpleasant feature of PHP is it is incompatible for namespace conventions, which is why developers do not perceive PHP as a full-fledged programming language.
-However, this is mainly because language was initially designed for website management.
+However, this is mainly because the language was initially designed for website management.

 On the contrary, the syntax of Python is based on the separation of the code with tabs and spaces, which considerably speeds up the process of coding, however, increases the possibility of careless errors.
 Python comes with the benefit of simplicity of commands, most of the commands in Python are similar to corresponding words in English, which makes it easier to learn Python.

 Here are some secondary differences between PHP and Python:

 - PHP is tightly regulated while Python is a more flexible programming language.

 - PHP requires loading special packages manually, whereas Python uses special packages to load additional libraries

 - In PHP assuring security requires additional tools.
 In contrast to this, applications written in Python are considered highly safe.